dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/entity-entries.md

 ### Using the local view for Windows Forms or WPF data binding

 <xref:Microsoft.EntityFrameworkCore.DbSet%601.Local?displayProperty=nameWithType> forms the basis for data binding to EF Core entities.
-However, both Windows Forms and WPF work best when used with the a specific type of notifying collection.
+However, both Windows Forms and WPF work best when used with the specific type of notifying collection that they expect.
 The local view supports creating these specific collection types:

 - <xref:Microsoft.EntityFrameworkCore.ChangeTracking.LocalView%601.ToObservableCollection?displayProperty=nameWithType> returns an <xref:System.Collections.ObjectModel.ObservableCollection%601> for WPF data binding.
 - <xref:Microsoft.EntityFrameworkCore.ChangeTracking.LocalView%601.ToBindingList?displayProperty=nameWithType> returns a <xref:System.ComponentModel.BindingList%601> for Windows Forms data binding.